neelsmith/MiseEnPage.jl/docs/src/index.md

 > *Analyze the layout of manuscript pages edited according to the conventions of the Homer Multitext project.*

-## Shortest possible example: evaluate and visualize layout hypothesis
+## Shortest possible example: evaluate and visualize layout under proximity hypothesis

 To analyze the layout of a manuscript page, identify the page by `Cite2Urn`.
 You'll need the `CitableObject` package for that.